flopezag/SDM.QualityTesting/README.md

   PORT   http port used by the service

 Options:
-  -i, --input FILEIN  sdescription to specify the file to the script -o, --output        generate the corresponding output file -h, --host HOST     launch the server in the corresponding host
+  -i, --input FILEIN  description to specify the file to the script -o, --output        generate the corresponding output file -h, --host HOST     launch the server in the corresponding host
                       [default: 127.0.0.1]